Costa Blanca Tour

 Riding Levels

-Our tours are primarily designed for Levels 3 and 4, given the terrain and amount of climbing we incorporate in our itineraries.
+The Costa Blanca sample itinerary is designed for Level 3 and 4 cyclists, given the demand of the terrain and mileage.
 We can accommodate Levels 1 and 2 by offering “boosts” in the support vehicle and shorter route variations accompanied by a guide.
-We recommend that Levels 1 and 2 follow a 12 week+ training plan and rent an e-bike through one of our trusted rental partners in Costa Blanca.
-This allows these riders get the most out of their tour and spend as much time as possible on the road with other riders!
+We recommend that Levels 1 and 2 follow a 12 week+ training plan and consider renting an e-bike through one of our trusted rental partners in Costa Blanca.
+This allows these riders to get the most out of their tour and spend as much time as possible on the road with other riders!

 • Dibujo geométrico de un cuadrado delineado, con secciones divididas por líneas verticales, horizontales y diagonales.